 Fluoride helps to prevent tooth decay by making teeth more resistant to acid attacks from plaque and sugar.
 Fluoride can also reverse early tooth decay.
-According to a childrens dentist, in children under 6 years old, it is important to the development of permanent teeth, and can make it difficult for acids to demineralize the teeth.
+In children under 6 years old, it is important to the development of permanent teeth, and can make it difficult for acids to demineralize the teeth.
 Fluoride also helps speed remineralization as well as disrupts acid production.

 Fluoride treatment is an extra precaution for the health of your teeth and overall oral health.
 It can work to prevent certain oral diseases as well.

-The process of a fluoride treatment take just a few minutes.
+The process of a fluoride treatment takes just a few minutes.
 It comes in several forms to best suit your needs.
-It is applied in addition to a normal Childrens Dental Cleaning procedure or as a stand alone treatment.
+It is applied in addition to a normal dental cleaning procedure or as a stand alone treatment.
 Typically, we advise patients not to eat or drink for at least 30 minutes after treatment.
 This allows your teeth to fully absorb the fluoride and all the properties of it.

 William Rice, DDS offers fluoride treatments for all patients as part of his set of preventative care services.
 He, along with the assistance of his experienced team, offers fluoride treatment in the Athens, GA area and locations surrounding Athens.